 Congratulations on choosing to adopt a child!

 Choosing to make a difference in a child’s life through adoption is a wonderful thing.
-During this journey, you will need the help of a skilled and compassionate adoption lawyer.
+During this journey, you will need the help of a skilled and compassionate adoption lawyer handle the necessary paperwork.

 When an adult wants to independently (non-agency placement) adopt a child, there are certain legal procedures that must be followed.
 In a stepparent adoption, one biological parent must terminate his or her parental rights while the other parent must consent to the adoption.
 Lawyers may be needed for the adoptive parents, the biological parents, and, in some instances, the adoptive child.
 There should be consideration and counseling as to the effect that adoption will have on the family.
 There are also considerations for post-adoption contact with biological parents.